govau/design-system-site/content/get-started/customise-color/content.md

 }
 ```

-> Once you have selected your colour preferences, make sure to convert the SASS file into CSS.
+> Once you have entered your colour preferences, make sure to convert the SASS file into CSS.
 We have a guide on how to set up a development environment which covers [how to compile SASS files into CSS files](/get-started/development-environment), for use on your project.